September is National Recovery Month: Our Families, Our Stories, Our Recovery!

 Stories of personal recovery, local events and award ceremonies are just part of National Recovery Month, an observance held every September for the last 29 years.

-The theme for Recovery Month 2018 is “Join the Voices for Recovery: Invest in Health, Home, Purpose, and Community,” and explores how integrated care, a strong community, sense of purpose, and leadership can be effective treatments that sustain the recovery of people with mental and substance use disorders.
+The theme for Recovery Month 2019 is “Join the Voices for Recovery: Together We Are Stronger,” and explores how integrated care, a strong community, sense of purpose, and leadership can be effective treatments that sustain the recovery of people with mental and substance use disorders.

 Sponsored by the Substance Abuse and Mental Health Administration (SAMHSA), in cooperation with its partners, the campaign focuses on educating Americans that with treatment, anyone living with a substance use disorder and or a mental health condition can lead a healthy, productive and rewarding life.

 The theme for Recovery Month 2018 was “Join the Voices for Recovery: Invest in Health, Home, Purpose, and Community.”

 The theme of National Recovery Month 2017 was “Join the Voices for Recovery: Strengthen Families and Communities!”